 1. Be Romantic About Winning, Not Being Right

 Bartlett shared a story from his early startup days where clinging to his original vision led to failure.
-Letting go of ego and embracing what the audience actually wants led to the creation of Social Chain, a multimillion-dollar company.
+Letting go of ego and embracing what the audience actually wanted instead of what he wanted led to the creation of Social Chain, a multimillion-dollar company.

 2. Sweat the Small Stuff